How To Take Onsen (Hot Springs) In Japan

 The first thing you will notice is the color.
 As you can see from the concentration of ingredients the color of the water is yellow-green.

 Your fingertips will quickly prune after soaking in this water.
-Because of the strength of the acidity, some people say that when you enter the hot spring your skin feels softer, however, it is perfectly ok to not feel anything as well.
-If the hot water enters your eyes, then the tears will probably come out of your eyes, and you can taste the acidity if some of it enters your mouth.
+Because of the strength of the acidity, some people say that when you enter the hot spring your skin feels softer.
+However, it is perfectly ok to not feel anything as well.
+If the hot water enters your eyes, then the tears will probably come out, and you can taste the acidity if some of it enters your mouth.

 Tsukahara Onsen can be enjoyed with your tongue, eyes, ears, nose, and skin.
 The steamed egg, which is a specialty of Tsukahara Onsen, has been steamed for 20 hours with the steam of the fumarolic fountain in Mt.
 Garan!